5. Do you have open communication lines with civic, religious, educational and political bodies in your community?

 7. Are you aware of groups in your community who are advocates of intellectual freedom and who might have resources they would enlist in your support?

 8. Are you aware of state and national organizations who are advocates of intellectual freedom?
-(See Contacts for Intellectual Freedom elsewhere in this handbook.)
+(See Additional Resources.)

 9. Is everyone in your system–including librarians, board members, administrators, teachers and secretaries–aware of the contents of your materials selection policy?

 10. If you are in a school system, have you prepared written rationale for using specific classroom materials, especially in regard to those that students are required to use in order to meet educational objectives?

 11. Do you report challenges to intellectual freedom or confidentiality of records to the NDLA Intellectual Freedom Committee?